RayJi01/Application_Of_Machine_Learning/README.md

              searborn side by side box plot.

   	--HW6: Intermediate Data Science operation and intepretation and application of scikit-learn regression model and residue.

+	--HW7: Application of machine learning using Linear Regression Model and Logistic Regression model to make decision.

+	--HW8: Application of MinMaxScaler() and K-means Clustering model to make decision.